 Action Fraud are warning that a new round of Fake TV licensing emails are being circulated and, in December alone, 200 crime reports were made to Action Fraud.

 Back in October, Action Fraud released a warning about TV Licensing phishing emails, after a large number of reports were received.
-New TV Licensing phishing emails are part of larger fraud, in which criminals are calling victims and claiming to be bank employees, convincing them to hand over their money.
+New TV Licensing Spoofing emails are part of larger fraud, in which criminals are calling victims and claiming to be bank employees, convincing them to hand over their money.

 According to Action Fraud, Fraudsters are sending out fake TV Licence emails regarding refunds and payment issues to people across the UK.
 The emails contain headlines such as ‘correct your licensing information’ or ‘billing information updates’ and ‘renew now’ to trick people into clicking on the link provided in the email.
-Within a week or so, fraudsters will then call the victim, claiming to be from the fraud department of the victim’s bank.
+Within a week or so, fraudsters will then call the victim, Asserting to be from the fraud department of the victim’s bank.
 By using the information the victim provided through the fake website, fraudsters appear legitimate and able to convince victims they are genuine bank employees.
 The fraudsters then claim that the victim’s account has been compromised and they need to transfer their money to a ‘safe account’.

 A spokesperson for TV Licensing said: “We’re continuing to work closely with Action Fraud to raise awareness of the scam emails circulating to the public, posing as genuine TV Licensing communications.
-TV Licensing will never email customers, unprompted, to ask for bank details, personal information or tell you that you may be entitled to a refund.
+TV Licensing will never email customers, unprompted, to ask for bank details, personal information or tell you that you may be Titled to a refund.
 Anyone who has provided their details as a result of a fraudulent email should report it to Action Fraud.
 If they have provided bank details, they should call their bank urgently.
 TV Licensing offers helpful information about scam emails on their website.”

 Protect yourself from fraudulent emails, Action fraud offers the following advice: